On February 17, 1986, King Diamond released their excellent debut album "Fatal Portrait".

 At the center of the plot is a man who unleashes the haunted spirit of a little girl named Molly, imprisoned in every candle found in a haunted house.
 The same man who is also the storyteller (Diamond) sees a girl's face "in every candle he burns" ("The Candle").
 And the girl always talks to him and says one word ("The Jonah").
 He realizes that the girl in the white dress has a story she cannot tell ("Dressed in White").
 He finds an old book, he reads from it a spell that frees the spirit of Molly from the candle.
 Molly tells the protagonist her story, which took place seven years earlier ("The Portrait").
 Jane, Molly's jealous mother imprisoned her daughter in the attic, until the daughter died.
 Out of longing for her daughter, Jane drew her portrait and placed it over the fireplace in the house, so that Molly would become immortal.
 However, Molly, whose spirit prevailed at home, managed to get the portrait to talk to her mother, so that Jane would know about the pain she was causing her.
 Following this, Jane burns the portrait, but then Molly's ghost returns to haunt her until she goes crazy ("Haunted").

 Diamond's voice is the anchor on which the two lineups are based on.
 There is no sound like that in Metal and we doubt if it exists in the music world in general.
 A combination of Rob Halford-style falsetto screams, with an operatic voice, a vocal signature that simply cannot be missed.
 In terms of guitars, too, there is a direct continuation of what we got at "Merciful Faith".
-The successful formula of the twin guitar sound, the exchange of solos and riffs we got in the previous lineup, are well applied here as well.
+The successful formula of the twin guitar sound, and the exchange of solos and riffs we got in the previous lineup, are well applied here as well.

 So what is different after all?
 First and as we mentioned above, the dominance of the synthesizers and keyboards, which are used to create the atmosphere on which the story of the act is based.
 Second, the special emphasis on the melody is both in King Diamond's singing and in the solos of new acquisition Andy LaRocque, whose playing in some of the songs is on the border of neo-classical.

 King Diamond's music and voice blend well with the story of the act and even complement it.
 "The Candle" gets us into the story just like in the soundtrack of a horror movie.
-The sounds of the church organ, the screams in the background and the devilish voice of King Diamond leave no room for doubt, this album is going to shake us.
-Then, at 1:38, comes the entrance at fast pace and King Diamond's voice merging with the guitars and that's it, we're already trapped within the story plot, trapped in the musical madness.
+The sounds of the church organ, the screams in the background, and the devilish voice of King Diamond leave no room for doubt, this album is going to shake us.
+Then, at 1:38, comes the entrance at a fast pace and King Diamond's voice merges with the guitars and that's it, we're already trapped within the story plot, trapped in the musical madness.
 Diamond's singing here is another tool designed to convey and illustrate the story to the listener, just as if it were a film.
-A crazy combination of singing, speaking, reciting, screaming, wicked laughter and operatic voice blend into the dynamics of the horror story.
-Immediately afterwards we get "The Jonah", which also begins to the sounds of creepy keyboards and recitation that blends in with the story of the act, and here already comes a Doom riff similar to "Black Sabbath", accompanied by Diamond's vocals attacking us from every direction.
+A crazy combination of singing, speaking, reciting, screaming, wicked laughter, and operatic voice blend into the dynamics of the horror story.
+Immediately afterward we get "The Jonah", which also begins with the sounds of creepy keyboards and recitation that blends in with the story of the act, and here already comes a Doom riff similar to "Black Sabbath", accompanied by Diamond's vocals attacking us from every direction.
 Diamond's singing here is very melodic and the combination of the two guitars is perfect.
-Like the previous two tracks "The Portrait" also starts with the atmospheric "carpet" of keyboards, but here the song explodes at fast pace, maybe the fastest on the album, with amazing guitar riffs and solos by Andy and Michael and crazy bass work by Timi Hansen.
+Like the previous two tracks "The Portrait" also starts with the atmospheric "carpet" of keyboards, but here the song explodes at a fast pace, maybe the fastest on the album, with amazing guitar riffs and solos by Andy and Michael and crazy bass work by Timi Hansen.
 "Dressed in White" seals the first side of the vinyl with a melodic-bombastic atmosphere.
 Diamond's singing here is amazing.
 He changes his voice and manages to match it to the plot story.
 And listen to the unique guitar collaboration between Andy and Michael, especially starting at 1:46, which reminds us of the collaboration of Dave Murray and Adrian Smith from "Iron Maiden".

 The other side of the album opens up with an excellent 3 songs: "Charon", "Lurking In The Dark" and "Halloween", which are closer in musical style to the mother band, "Merciful Fate", probably because they are not part of the concept plot.

 These three songs are powerful and sweeping, and we really have no problem with them interrupting the story sequence.
-Immediately after them we come to the instrumental track "Voices from the Past" which is a kind of introduction to the closing song "Haunted".
+Immediately after them, we come to the instrumental track "Voices from the Past" which is a kind of introduction to the closing song "Haunted".
 The two tracks complement each other and blend in with the plot story which culminates with "Voices from the Past" which Jane hears and which finally drives her mad at the epic end of "Haunted".

 "Fatal Portrait" is a great opening shot for King Diamond's glorious solo career.
 It has all the elements that will be upgraded and refined in subsequent albums like "Abigail" and "Them".